* This blog was once the URL for the St. Louis CofCC Blog. It has not been since mid-2007, even though the posts made before then are still up.

 Q: Who is “Tom Danforth?”

-A: Tom Schweich, Missouri Auditor at the time of this writing.
-I call him Tom Danforth because of his links to the Danforth RINO/Establishment machine.
+A: The late Tom Schweich, Missouri Auditor until his suicide in 2015.
+I called him Tom Danforth because of his links to the Danforth RINO/Establishment machine.

 Q: What is LGBTQMIALOLPLPLTH?